 Some also have accessibility settings which allow you to switch Speak Screen on.
 You can then swipe down with two fingers (next to each other, not spaced apart) and it will give you the option to hear the text.

 If you are struggling with IT problems because your screen just isn’t like the ones at uni, get in touch with IT services.
 They are brilliant and have sorted out many issues for me.
 You can read their blog post about working from home to find out more

 Getting more help

 I can only give you a personal perspective on how I approach academic reading online.
-My colleagues in learning development know much more about critical reading and managing your studies than I do and you can book an online appointment with them by clicking on the image below.
+My colleagues in learning development know much more about critical reading and managing your studies than I do and you can book an online appointment with them via the Learning Skills Hub.

 There are also many other services to help you with your studies in the university and this blog post signposts you to them.
 If you would like support with a specific learning difficulty, please contact the Student Support, Health and Wellbeing Team.